jschicht/PowerMft/readme.txt

 Can Windows fix invalid filenames itself?
 The short answer is no in most cases.
 What chkdsk will do is simply delete the file, which is a horrible fix for a semi-trivial task.

+/ADFlags is some flags for an entry in the Attribute Definition Table in $AttrDef.
+Presumed meaning:
+ZERO = 0x0000 (unknown)
+INDEXABLE = 0x0002 (This flag is set if the attribute may be indexed) DUPLICATES_ALLOWED = 0x0004 (This flag is set if the attribute may occur more than once, such as is allowed for the File Name attribute)
+MAY_NOT_BE_NULL = 0x0008 (This flag is set if the value of the attribute may not be entirely null, i.e., all binary 0's) MUST_BE_INDEXED = 0x0010 (This attribute must be indexed, and no two attributes may exist with the same value in the same file record segment)
+MUST_BE_NAMED = 0x0020 (This attribute must be named, and no two attributes may exist with the same name in the same file record segment)
+MUST_BE_RESIDENT = 0x0040 (This attribute must be in the Resident Form) LOG_NONRESIDENT = 0x0080 (Modifications to this attribute should be logged even if the attribute is nonresident)

 Examples
 PowerMft.exe /Target:c:\bootmgr /Verbose:1